elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-nontechnical-classes-that-influence-notetaking.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content discusses the characteristics of non-technical classes such as literature and history, and how these influences affect note-taking strategies.
-It covers aspects like content complexity, the QEC framework, and the role of subjective interpretation in effective note-taking.
+    Explore the characteristics of non-technical classes and their influence on note-taking strategies, highlighting aspects like content complexity, QEC framework, and the significance of discussion.
   page_keywords: >-
-    non-technical classes, note-taking strategies, content complexity, QEC framework, subjectivity, narrative learning, discussion emphasis, visual mapping, challenges in clarity
+    non-technical classes,note-taking strategies,content complexity,QEC framework,subjectivity and interpretation,narrative learning,discussion and interaction,visual mapping,clarity challenges,academic frameworks
 author: QuickTakes
 question: >-
     What are the characteristics of non-technical classes that influence note-taking?